scatrin/sep-22-developers/chetansharma87-Stockholm.md

 ### Places to Eat
- Indian garden restaurant for :Indian:
+ Indian garden restaurant for :beer: